calnix/stakingPro/test/Test.md

 `endDistribution`
 - split at T46
-- end D1 then warp to T46
-- rewards should only accrued till T41, nothing further
+- end D1 then warp to T46: check that rewards are only accrued till T41, nothing further
 - check claimRewards

 `setRewardsVault`
 - split at T26; d1 starts at T21
 - upgrade to rewardsVaultV2